Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_4_smarter.md

 ### Memory (RAM) efficiency

 Memory efficiency describes how much of your allocated memory was truly needed.
 If your job used close to the requested memory, you're right sized.
-If maximum memory is much lower than requested, then you over-allocated, and your job will fail if maximum memory exceeds the requested allocation.
+If maximum memory is much lower than requested, then you over-allocated.
+Your job will fail if maximum memory exceeds the requested allocation.

 ### Walltime awareness